0/5

 In business, a “no” doesn’t necessarily mean a “no.” It may be that they do not understand what you have to offer.
 It may take several rejections before you can successfully get that sales appointment.

-You may have generated leads through other marketing strategies, like flyers, billboards, or search-optimized website.
+You may have generated leads through other marketing strategies, like flyers, billboards, or search-optimized websites.
 Warm calling involves, getting in touch with the leads you’ve collected.

 It was the companies themselves that reached out to you, which means they have some vested interest.
 However, this doesn’t mean you can relax.
 Do your due diligence and research the company.
 Find out what their strengths are and whether your offers fit in or not.
 Learn the triggers — whether it’s price, value, return on investment, or increasing revenue.
 Figure out what their pay points are and if your solutions are the ideal fit for their business.